gganigaj/CMOS-circuit-design/README.md

  </div> <br>
     When we are apply small voltage to the gate,it will repell all the positive charge which is present over the substrate.mobile holes are repelled by the +ve charge at 'G' and they leave behind the -ve charges.The -ve charge will start to accumulate.<br>

 ### 2-L3 Strong inversion and threshold voltage <br>
      In the pn-junction whenever we are applying reverse bias on the voltage, depletion region will occur. <br>
-      Increasing the gate voltage level,depletion region width is also increase.so that small region in tha p-substrate is converted into n-substrate this phenomenon is called as strong inversion.<br>
+      Increasing the gate voltage level,depletion region width is also increase.so that small region in tha p-substrate is converted into n-substrate this phenomenon is called as strong inversion. <br>
-The Vgs voltage at which strong inversion occurs is called threshold voltage(Vt).<br>
+The Vgs voltage at which strong inversion occurs is called threshold voltage(Vt).
  <div align="center">
 <img width="251" height="202" alt="image" src="https://github.com/user-attachments/assets/ba3f74c6-ec46-46af-88d2-1ad7d8d5ef07" />
  <div align="center">